 Pascale Ultré-Guérard (SIT Chair) asked about the plan for webinars, and Eric noted that a number of concepts were being considered with a focus on generating short-format (7-10 minutes) video content.
 Hilcéa Ferreira from INPE has been involved in the scoping of these concepts.

-Hydrometerologicial Disasters Ivan Petiteville (ESA) reviewed the context, noting that a large percentage of disasters are related to hydrometerologicial hazards.
+Interaction between the Disasters WG and VCs – focus on hydrometerologicial disasters.
+Ivan Petiteville (ESA) reviewed the context, noting that a large percentage of disasters are related to hydrometerologicial hazards.
 He reviewed the status of CEOS single and multi-hazard pilot projects.